Lipen/discrete-math-course/typst/lec-relations.typ

     pair(a, b) sim pair(c, d) quad "iff" quad a dot d = b dot c
   $

-  *Equivalence classes:* Each represents a rational number in its "reduced form."
+  *Equivalence classes:* Each represents a rational number in its "reduced form".

   #table(
     columns: 3,